 Use containers—consider a matching set of baskets—to hold accessories and clothing that can’t be hung, such as socks and undergarments.
 Smaller baskets or boxes can store a single type of accessories, such as scarves or hats.

 Pick a system for storing shoes.

-Choose between a shoe rack on the floor, a hanging shoe organizer, see-through plastic boxes, or original shoe boxes with photographs stapled to them to identify the boxes’ contents.
-Stow shoes you don’t wear frequently in labelled plastic boxes on a high shelf, in another closet, or under your bed.
+Choose between a shoe rack on the floor, a hanging shoe organizer, see-through plastic boxes, or original shoeboxes with photographs stapled to them to identify the boxes’ contents.
+Stow shoes you don’t wear frequently in labeled plastic boxes on a high shelf, in another closet, or under your bed.